Engineering: Electronics (4 ECTS)

 Continuous Integral Control (CIC)

-I- Basic concepts: conductor, insulator, current, voltage, time-varying signals
+I- Fundamentals: conductors, insulators, current, voltage, time-varying signals

-IV- Message processing devices: filters, amplifiers, comparators, oscillators
+IV- Signal Processing Devices: filters, amplifiers, comparators, oscillators

-I- Logic: Binary system, logical states, Boolean algebra, logical systems
+I- Logic: Binary system, logic states, Boolean algebra, logic systems

 II- Basic logic gates (AND, OR, NOT, etc.) and their implementation